Politics of Niue: Local government

 Local Government in Niue is established under the provisions of the Niue Village Council Act 1967.
-Every village in Niue have a Village council, the term in office is three years before going back to the polls.
+Every village in Niue has a Village council, the term in office is three years before going back to the polls.
 The election of the members of the village council follows the same rules and regulations used in the General Election to elect members of the Niue Legislative Assembly (parliament).
 At the first meeting of the Village Council the Chairman will be elected, including the Deputy Chair and the appointment of the Secretary/Treasurer.
 The Village Council receives grants from the Government, donor agencies also fund some development projects.
 The Council use to organize show days and conduct fundraising activities to generate revenue to help run some of the activities of the village.

 Attorney General of Niue

 Before achieving independence in 1974, there was an Attorney General for Niue that also served as the Attorney General for New Zealand.
 However, it would not be until 1996 that Niue would create the official title of Attorney General after amending the Niue Act 1966.
 Nevertheless, the amendment would not create much of a constitutional change, and the introduction of the Interpretation Act 2004 instated the Crown Law Office as providing legal advice to the Niue government.
 As a result, it was advised in 2004 that the post of Attorney General be repealed.

 The head of the Crown Law Office functions as a public servant, and the Public Service Commission designates the titles for the service officers.
 The Crown Law Office is responsible for advising the government ministries, and advises the police in regards to criminal prosecution.
 Due to the lack of attorneys in Niue, there are certain instances in which the office will provide legal presentation to Niue residents.